 Greenpeace detox-catwalk campaign

-Greenpeace detox catwalk campaign is a report that aims to make big fashion brands eliminate hazardous chemicals by offering a membership contract to fulfil their commitments.
-Whereof Greenpeace evaluate brand from their point of view with deadline 2020 (eliminated hazardous chemicals) Greenpeace monitor and give feedback based upon 3 criteria’s
+Of which Greenpeace evaluate brand from their point of view with deadline 2020 (eliminated hazardous chemicals) Greenpeace monitor and give feedback based upon three criteria’s

 The criteria and campaign explained*